sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  38. What are classes and objects in JavaScript?

-**Answer:** Classes are blueprints for creating objects with shared properties and methods.
-Objects are instances of classes that contain actual data.
+* Classes are blueprints for creating objects with shared properties and methods.
+* Objects are instances of classes that contain actual data.
 ES6 classes provide a cleaner syntax over JavaScript's prototype-based inheritance.
-Classes define structure, objects hold the actual values.
+* Classes define structure, objects hold the actual values.

 ```javascript
 class Car {